adobe/aem-core-cif-components/README.md

 | ------------------- | ------- | ------- | ------- | ---- |
 | 0.0.1               | 6.4.4.0 | 6.5.0   | 2.3.1   | 1.8  |

+### AEM Commerce connector for Magento

-Additionally, it is highly recommended to use this project together with the [AEM Commerce connector for Magento](https://github.com/adobe/commerce-cif-connector).
-This is no hard dependency but some authoring functionality will be limited without the AEM Commerce connector for Magento as product pickers, product assets view and consoles are not available.
+This project uses the [AEM Commerce connector for Magento](https://github.com/adobe/commerce-cif-connector) to improve the authoring experience by leveraging the product pickers, product assets view and consoles provided by the connector package.

+### AEM Sites Core Components

+This project relies on the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).
+They are typically installed as part of AEM.
+If you install AEM without sample content option you have to [deploy them manually](https://github.com/adobe/aem-core-wcm-components#installation) before using the AEM CIF Core Components.

 For a list of requirements for previous versions, see [Historical System Requirements](VERSIONS.md).